 - Relay will receive your replacement voucher, and may return it to you so that you may apply it to the ATS-W.

 - NOTE: Vouchers cannot be retroactively applied to existing registrations.
 Therefore, if you have already registered for the ATS-W, you cannot use a voucher retroactively for your registration.

 We will continue to update this section if we receive additional information from Pearson and/or NYSED.
 Please reach out to your faculty advisor or firstname.lastname@example.org with questions related to the edTPA refund.

 Relay New York has pivoted to online instruction in response to the evolving COVID-19 outbreak and to ensure student learning is not interrupted.
 All coursework and Relay events are currently online until further notice.

 Pass/Fail Grade Option:

-Relay NY will offer the option for all enrolled students to take any coursework Pass/Fail for the spring 2020 term.
+Relay NY will offer the option for all enrolled students to take any coursework Pass/Fail for the Fall 2020 term.
 We are providing this option to those who would benefit from alleviating the stress associated with earning a specific course grade, as there might be other pressing priorities such as acclimating to online teaching, caring for one’s self or family members, and many other responsibilities that have developed as a result of COVID-19.
 The Registrar’s Office will send guidance to all enrolled students to describe how to request a Pass/Fail grade instead of a letter grade for all who prefer that option.